PacktPublishing/Essential-PySpark-for-Scalable-Data-Analytics/README.md

 ## Get to Know the Author
 **Sreeram Nudurupati**
-is a Data Analytics professional with years of experience in designing and optimizing data analytics pipelines at scale.
-He has a history of helping enterprises, as well as digital natives, build optimized analytics pipelines by leveraging the knowledge of the organization, infrastructure environment and current technologies
+is a data analytics professional with years of experience in designing and optimizing data analytics pipelines at scale.
+He has a history of helping enterprises, as well as digital natives, build optimized analytics pipelines by using the knowledge of the organization, infrastructure environment, and current technologies.